ELowry/StadiaIcons/pages/translation.md

 cookies: `Cookies`

 cookiesText: `Though we love cookies {Cookie Emoji}, we much prefer croissants {Croissant Emoji}...
 So we don't store any cookies, don't worry!`

+cookiesText2: `{0}Update 02/2022:{1} The option to select a target Google Account has been added and will store this value as a cookie.
+This cookie is not used for tracking and you will be warned before it is stored.` *<– In this case, the `{X}` tags are used to turn the words into links, please keep them stuck to the words and in the correct order.*

 #### head